Azanian-Eagle/OpenSentinel/SECURITY.md

 We take security seriously.
 If you discover a vulnerability in OpenSentinel, please follow these steps:

 1.  **Do NOT open a public issue.**
-2. Email the maintainers at `security@azn-eagle.example.com` (replace with actual email).
+2. Email the maintainers at `azanian.eagle@gmail.com`.
 3. Include a detailed description of the vulnerability, steps to reproduce, and potential impact.

-We will acknowledge your report within 48 hours and provide a timeline for a fix.
+We will acknowledge your report within 72 hours and provide a timeline for a fix.

 ## Security Practices